2003 King's Lynn and West Norfolk Borough Council election

-The 2003 King's Lynn and West Norfolk Borough Council election took place on 1 May 2003 to elect members of King's Lynn and West Norfolk Borough Council in England.
+The 2003 King's Lynn & West Norfolk Borough Council election took place on 1 May 2003 to elect members of King's Lynn & West Norfolk Borough Council in Norfolk, England.
 This was on the same day as other local elections.

+The whole council was up for election on new ward boundaries.
+This increased the number of seats by 2 from 60 to 62.